 Since the second half of 2012, we have developed a new model to acquire land through direct negotiation with local governments prior to land auctions in response to local governments' need for funding undeveloped land preparation.
 Under the direct negotiation model, we enter into a framework cooperation agreement with the local government, pursuant to which we provide land planning advice to the local government with respect to a particular parcel of undeveloped land that the government plans to develop.
-Based on the government's development plan, we will provide funding in the form of advance payments to the government for land preparation of a particular tranche of land approximately three to nine months before the land auction for that tranche.
+Based on the government's land development plan, the underlying land may be divided into several tranches to be developed on a tranche by tranche basis.
+Following the government's development plan, we will provide funding in the form of advance payments to the government for land preparation of a particular tranche of land approximately three to nine months before the land auction for that tranche.
 The advance payment usually ranges from 20% to 50% of the estimated opening auction price.
 The final disposition of the tranche occurs through public auction.
 Pursuant to the framework cooperation agreement, if we successfully acquire the land through the auction, the advance payment will become part of the land transfer payment.
 If we fail to acquire the land, we will be refunded the advance payment with an annual interest rate of approximately 10% to 15%.
 We believe that under the direct negotiation model, we are often in better position to identify and undertake initial planning with respect to targeted parcels as a result of direct involvement in and interaction with the government regarding the development stage of undeveloped lands.
 We entered into three framework cooperation agreements with local governments in 2012, two such agreements in 2013 and one such agreement in 2014 all relating to prospective land parcel planning and preparation, pursuant to which we paid advances in the aggregate amount of US\$44.5 million, US\$333.1 million, and US\$209.2 million respectively.
 These advances have been transferred to land cost where our auction bids were successful, or will be so transferred assuming future auction bids for the relevant parcels are successful.
-In 2013,
+In 2013, we chose not to participate in the bidding for one parcel of land in Jiangsu Province through this negotiated land acquisition model and the advance payments for this parcel were refunded to us, with interest.
+In 2014, total US\$131.5 million of the advance payments related to the remaining land parcels successfully acquired were transferred to land cost, including three parcels of land in Xingyang for the amount of US\$27.1 million and two parcels of land in Xi'an for US\$104.4 million.